 SPECIALTY FINANCE.
 The Fund may arrange credit facilities with other lenders, fund managers and originators of risk assets.
-The debt financing is typically arranged in the form of a senior secured credit facility and provided on the basis of pre-defined parameters and limitations on the types of loans or investments it can be used to fund.
-In certain cases, the Fund will be directly exposed to the credit risk of borrower's balance sheet, however this risk is typically mitigated by the senior position of the facility and therefore any losses are first borne by the borrower.
+The Fund may also invest in other funds that focus on similar specialty finance transactions.
+Specialty finance investments can take form in a wide variety of forms, structures and terms.
+In general, the debt financing is typically arranged in the form of a senior secured credit facility and provided on the basis of pre-defined parameters and limitations on the types of loans or investments it can be used to fund.
+In certain cases, the Fund will be directly exposed to the credit risk of the borrower's balance sheet, however this risk is typically mitigated by the senior position of the facility and therefore any losses are first borne by the borrower.
 In addition, the facility is secured by the underlying collateral, which are typically diversified pools of assets.
 In the event of default, the Fund may incur additional expenses and will rely on the collection efforts of the Investment Manager.
-Terms of the facility may vary but are typically commitments of one year in duration.
+Terms of the facility may vary but are typically commitments of a few years in duration or less.
 There is no reliable secondary market to liquidate the exposures in advance of the maturity date.